Who is delivering the Critical Communications Enhancement Program (CCEP)?

 • Improved confidence in the reliability and accessibility of radio services.

-How will the enhanced GRN in the pilot region differ from existing agency networks?
+How does the enhanced GRN in the Pilot region differ from existing agency networks?

-The enhancement of the GRN in the pilot region will provide NSW Government agencies with increased coverage and network capacity, availability and resilience designed to meet public safety standards.
-GRN coverage in the pilot region will increase from around 60 % to over 90 % as a result of the CCEP.
-This represents a 60 % increase,, or additional 20,000 km2, of in-vehicle radio coverage.
-Enhancing the GRN coverage in the pilot region will support agencies to more easily share information and coordinate responses to critical incidents.
+The enhancement of the GRN in the Pilot region provides NSW Government agencies with increased coverage and network capacity, availability and resilience designed to meet public safety standards.
+GRN coverage in the Pilot region has increased from around 60 per cent to over 90 per cent as a result of the CCEP.
+This represents a 60 per cent increase, or an additional 20,000 km2 of in-vehicle radio coverage at public safety standard (DAQ3.4).
+Enhancing the GRN coverage in the Pilot region supports agencies to more easily share information and coordinate responses to critical incidents.

-Are the sites a mix of existing and new radio sites?
+Are the Pilot region sites a mix of existing and new radio sites?

-Around 80 % of the pilot region sites already have some radio communications infrastructure in place and it is expected that the majority of sites selected will use existing radio towers.
-In preparing the pilot sites for the enhanced GRN, the CCEP may undertake a variety of site works to vary the type of equipment used, or its size or position within a site.
+Around 80 per cent of sites already have some radio communications infrastructure in place, with the majority of sites selected utilising existing radio towers.
+In preparing the sites for the enhanced GRN, the CCEP may undertake a variety of site works to vary the type of equipment used, or its size or position within a site.

 How is visual amenity considered in site selection?

 The CCEP takes into consideration the potential visual impacts of proposed works and minimises this by:

 • Co-locating equipment on existing towers.
 This is the preferred option, however in some cases it may not be feasible due to the existing tower’s height or structural adequacy to hold additional equipment.